lsst-dm/dmtn-202/index.rst

 Computing periodograms
 ----------------------

-Users will want to computing periodograms on time-series data obtained from the ForcedSource catalog, e.g., to yield parameters to be used in supervised classification algorithms.
+Users will want to compute periodograms on time-series data obtained from the ForcedSource catalog - for example, to yield parameters to be used in supervised classification algorithms.
 Note that periodograms are compute-intensive and can benefit from the availability of GPUs.